HKBU Alumni Gratitude Fund (AGF) 香港浸會大學恩傳資助

 - Each applicant will be granted not more than HK$20,000 per academic year.

-- Funding will be granted for one year at a time for each applicant.
+- Funding will be granted for one year at a time for each applicant and will be subject to the availability of funds.

 - Discretion will be exercised to approve additional funds for items/services with strong justifications.